gorchels/my-site-meg/content/home/experience.md

   description = """

   * Designed and executed outreach to residential horse owners communicating technical information on reducing pollution loading to local creeks to protect water quality and comply with the County’s TMDL
-  * Overhauled 200-page manual on water conscious landscaping manual to include modern formatting and water polices
+  * Overhauled 200-page manual on water conscious landscaping to include modern formatting and water polices
   * Coordinated with 19 water agencies to execute water efficiency programs and provide technical assistance to those agencies by collecting, visualizing, and analyzing water data in Microsoft Excel and Access
   * Established new spatial data analysis system to determine budget requirements of recent trash capturing legislation
   * Collected and managed legally required water data to build documents demonstrating the county’s compliance to water quantity and water quality regulations